 It depends on your needs, but tools like Aline stand out for combining drafting, redlining, e-signature, and review in one system.
 It’s designed to support real legal work while staying in line with regulatory standards.
 The key benefits include faster turnaround, fewer manual edits, and consistent contract language across teams.

 Yes, AI can help write contracts.
 Using AI technology trained on vast datasets of legal language, these tools generate clauses that follow accepted patterns and can even suggest fallback positions based on your previous contracts.
-However, AI-generated drafts still need legal review to confirm compliance, accuracy, and alignment with jurisdiction-specific rules.
+However, AI-generated drafts still need legal research and review to confirm alignment with jurisdiction-specific rules and not compromise compliance.